Surgical Workflow Recognition: from Analysis of Challenges to Architectural Study: Experimental Setup

 \section{Experimental Setup}

-In the following we conducted an ablation of the aforementioned methods while keeping the hyperparameters of the architecture comparable to conduct a faire and comprehensive study on two dataset for surgical workflow recognition.
+In the following we conducted an ablation of the aforementioned methods while keeping the hyperparameters of the architecture comparable to conduct a fair and comprehensive study on two dataset for surgical workflow recognition.
+The phase names of both datasets are summarized in Table~\ref{tab:Phase Definitions}.
+The Cholec80 dataset contains surgery specific phases while the External dataset phases are less specific to an intervention.